akhjanes/dataDyne/README.md

 So it's november 3rd and we have just a few weeks left.
 The plan is to implement the javascript for an image slider and I think I have all the requirements met.
 I trimmed the site down quite a bit just to focus on certain things, deleted a few pages that I was going to build but won't have time for at this point.
 I think I am going to follow along with the w3 schools image slider and adapt it to my needs.

+Things left to do: Add JS newsletter type box into footer.
+                   Adjust media query to remove image gallery and instead just display the images in a column down the page.